Maroulosalata is the Greek lettuce salad I make whenever I want something fresh, crisp and effortless.

 - Chop finely: Thinly shredded romaine makes every bite light and delicate.

-- Keep it crisp: Dry the lettuce completely - a salad spinner is your best friend.
+- Keep it crisp: Dry the lettuce thoroughly.
+A salad spinner is your best friend.

 - Dress just before serving: The vinaigrette softens the leaves quickly, so toss it at the last minute.